Lancashire Aircraft Corporation: Samlesbury Engineering

 After WWII Samlesbury Engineering had remained in the aviation business, occupying hangars at Samlesbury where English Electric had built 2,145 Halifaxes, and had diversified into building and rebuilding buses, including trolleybuses, and coaches – its proximity to Leyland Motors (around 10 miles) was probably a factor in this decision.

-After its intense activity, especially converting, maintaining and repairing Halifaxes during the Berlin Airlift the workload decreased, and its outposts away from its home base were closed or taken over by other organisations.
-At Samlesbury the company had returned its main hangars to English Electric and set up in smaller premises on the other side of the airfield, previously occupied by Burnley Aircraft Products, (Note: Burnley Aircraft Products repaired Bristol Beauforts and Beaufighters at Samlesbury during the war.
-Some of the Beaufighters were fitted with highly-classified airborne radar sets.) where it continued to produce aircraft components for the Vickers Viscount for example, and had also turned to building ambulance, van and trailer bodies.
+After its intense activity, especially converting, maintaining and repairing Halifaxes during the Berlin Airlift, the workload decreased, and its outposts away from its home base were closed or taken over by other organisations.
+At Samlesbury the company had returned its main hangars to English Electric and set up in smaller premises on the other side of the airfield, previously occupied by Burnley Aircraft Products, (Note: Burnley Aircraft Products repaired Bristol Beauforts and Bristol Beaufighters at Samlesbury during the war.
+Some of the Beaufighters were fitted with highly-classified airborne radar sets.) where it continued to produce aircraft components, for the Vickers Viscount for example, and had also turned to building ambulance, van, and trailer bodies.

-With its specialist aviation and vehicle experience, in 1954 it built the turbojet-powered Bluebird K7 hydroplane for Donald Campbell's water speed record runs.
+With its specialist aviation and vehicle experience, in 1954 it built the turbojet-powered Bluebird K7, a hydroplane used by Donald Campbell for his water speed record runs.

 An experiment with frameless reinforced glassfibre road haulage containers in the early 1960s apparently came to nothing.
-The vehicle building part of the business was separated from the aviation side and, renamed Samlesbury Engineering (1961) Ltd. was taken over by The British Trailer Co.
-Ltd. Around that time, the remains of Samlesbury Engineering were absorbed into BAC.
+The vehicle building part of the business was separated from the aviation side and, renamed Samlesbury Engineering (1961) Ltd., was taken over by The British Trailer Co.
+Ltd. Around that time, the remains of Samlesbury Engineering were absorbed into British Aircraft Corporation.